-To address this, the syndicate sets out the exposure that it is prepared to accept in certain territories to a range of events such as natural catastrophes and specific scenarios which may result in large industry losses.
-This is monitored through regular calculation of RDS ('Realistic Disaster Scenarios').
+To address this, the managing agent sets out the exposure that it is prepared to accept in certain territories to a range of events such as natural catastrophes and specific scenarios which may result in large industry losses.
+This is monitored through regular calculation of Realistic Disaster Scenarios.
 The aggregate position is monitored at the time of underwriting a risk, and reports are regularly produced to highlight the key aggregations to which the syndicate is exposed.

-The syndicate uses a number of modelling tools to monitor its exposures against the agreed risk appetite set and to simulate catastrophe losses in order to measure the effectiveness of its reinsurance programmes.
+The managing agent uses a number of modelling tools to monitor its exposures against the agreed risk appetite set and to simulate catastrophe losses in order to measure the effectiveness of its reinsurance programmes.

 Stress and scenario tests are also run using these models.
 The range of scenarios considered includes natural catastrophe, cyber, marine, liability, political, terrorism and war events.
-The range of scenarios considered include natural catastrophes, marine, liability, political, terrorism and war events.

-One of the largest types of event exposure relates to natural catastrophe events such as windstorm or earthquake.
+One of the largest types of event exposure relates to natural catastrophe events such as wind storm or earthquake.
 With the increasing risk from climate change impacts the frequency and severity of natural catastrophes, the managing agent continues to monitor its exposure.
 Where possible the syndicate measures geographic accumulations and uses its knowledge of the business, historical loss behaviour and commercial catastrophe modelling software to assess the expected range of losses at different return periods.
 Upon application of the reinsurance coverage purchased, the key gross and net exposures are calculated on the basis of extreme events at a range of return periods.

 To manage underwriting exposures, the syndicate has developed limits of authority and business plans which are binding upon all staff authorised to underwrite and are specific to underwriters, classes of business and industry.
-In 2022, the absolute maximum line that any one underwriter could commit the syndicate to was \$72.0m (2021: absolute maximum line \$72.0m).
+In 2022 the normal maximum line that any one underwriter could commit the managed syndicate to was \$72m.
 In most cases, maximum lines for classes of business were much lower than this.
+The syndicate did not write business in 2023 and therefore there were no limits that applied to this syndicate.